JoMfN/Metashape_Batch_DISC3D/pre-processing/README.md

 Some prepreparation tools will be uploaded later.
 Important is to have datetime in the folder name of a scan as well as for the subfolder __edof and the specific Camera Position file that has the reference coordinates of each of the images.

+Preprocessed files can be found as a zipped folder under the following link:  [DISC3D Archive](http://85.122.195.176:35178/cDISC3D/)